 There is so much to complain about in this movie that I can hardly keep focused.
-LeFou is officially gay now, which kind of strikes me as the new filmmakers poking mean-spirited fun at the old version of LeFou, but ultimately, I’m surprised more people are pleased by that portrayal.
-I mean, he knows Gaston is doing bad things the whole time, and he seems genuinely regretful, but LeFou stands by and lets things happen just because he’s got a crush on Gaston.
+LeFou is officially gay now, and I’m surprised more people are pleased by that portrayal.
+I mean, he knows Gaston is doing bad things the whole time, and he seems genuinely regretful, but LeFou stands by and lets things happen (a near brutal mauling and false imprionsment in a horrible, explicit snake pit insane asylum, need I remind you?) just because he’s got a crush on Gaston.

 In the end, Gaston snubs him pretty casually and pointlessly, and that’s all it takes to get him to be a full-on good guy.
 Not that it amounts to anything.
 LeFou talks to Mrs. Potts, and then a few scenes later, he appears again with dancing with a new guy….Cool?
 I guess it pays to be an obvious walking-stereotype that compromises his morals for a hot person and then gives up being a bad guy immediately.

 No sir, nothing questionable or poorly-thought-out there…

 But hey, I can’t tell people what they should or shouldn’t find insulting.
 Visibility is still visibility, after all, and the “women scorned” trope can probably work just as well on a man…who didn’t seem all that committed in the first place.
 Last minute redemption, anyone?